VerTiGoEtrex/dotty/README.md

-Install Nix.
+## Install Nix.
 I have it setup for multi-user which I highly recommend

 ```
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

-Install homebrew.
+## Install homebrew.
-Homebrew provides an easy way to install a few mac GUI apps via `cask` or `mas`.
+Read `./modules/mac/cask_impure`.
-I'm not a fan of this dependency - ideally everything is pure (and apps cannot update themselves) - but this is a necessary evil to get useful apps like Alfred installed.
+Homebrew is a necessary evil - don't rely on it or use it if you can avoid it.

 TODO: Specify your hostname and username...

-Build, and switch to the dotfiles
+## Build, and switch to the dotfiles

 ```
 cd <THIS-REPO>